neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/ObjectManagement.rst

 Enabling Other Package Classes For Object Management
 ====================================================

-As stated in the beginning of this part, all classes in packages not in one of the ``typo3-flow-*`` types is not recognized for object management by default.
+As stated in the beginning of this part, all classes in packages not in one of the ``neos-*`` types is not recognized for object management by default.
 If you still want that you can include those classes via configuration in settings.
 The configuration consists of a map of package keys to arrays of expressions which match classes to be included.
 In the following example we include all